Definitions

 About

-Formed as a phono-semantic compound, 阤 combines the semantic radical 阝 (mound or hill) on the left with the phonetic component 也 on the right.
-It originally meant a steep bank, sloping hillside, or unstable earthen structure, drawing directly from the geographical sense of its radical.
-The meaning later extended to the abstract actions of falling, collapsing, or crumbling, especially regarding walls, earthworks, or foundations.
-This shift connects the visual of uneven terrain to the physical degradation of constructed mounds, making it a precise term for topographical instability or ruin.
+is a phono-semantic compound combining the semantic 'mound' or 'hill' radical on the left with the phonetic on the right.
+It originally referred to a steep bank, a sloping hillside, or a precarious earthen structure, directly drawing on the topographic connotations of its radical.
+The meaning then extended from this physical slope to the abstract actions of falling, collapsing, or crumbling, particularly of walls, earthworks, and established foundations.
+This semantic extension links the visual image of uneven or sloping terrain to the physical degradation and structural failure of constructed mounds, making it a precise term for describing topographical instability or ruin.

 Etymology Hide